Wildapfel/Wildapfel/README.md

 - Currently I am seeking a bioinformatical position after graduating with a masters degree in Bioinformatics form MLU Halle (Germany)

 *I’m currently working on*
+- Creating a creater folder that reflects all my knowledge and projects from uni
+- I am writing a creater codebase for my bioinforamtics/biostatistics/ML/AI work to enhance reproduceability and reaching a professional level (moving away from notebooks)
+- Perform different analysis or enginnering tasks onto public data

 <!--